walski/gist-async-save/README.md

 # Gist Async Save

 This makes it possible to save Gists ansychronously without even leaving the edit mode.
+It also adds a "preview" window to see what your gist currently looks like when not in edit mode (e.g. to look at parsed markdown etc).

-It is a user script that can run in Chrome and might run in Firefox using Greasemonkey.
+It comes as a user script that can run in Chrome and might run in Firefox using Greasemonkey.

 ## Why?